cb125/Dynamics/README.md

 Heim, Irene.
 1983/1988/2008.
 On the Projection Problem for Presuppositions.
 Written in 1983 for WCFFL2; published in the proceedings of WCCFL in 1988; reprinted in Paul Portner and Barbara Partee (eds).
 2008. *Formal Semantics*.
 249–260.

+Keshet, Ezra.
+2018.
+Dynamic update anaphora logic: A simple analysis of complex anaphora.
+*Journal of Semantics* 35.
+263--303.

 https://plato.stanford.edu/entries/logic-dynamic/
 How do programming languages express computational meanings